BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/categories/POST_category.md

 Resource field is provided by the frontend depending on where the category is created under

+Category_name and resource is required
+- Returns "Require a category name" or "Require a resource" otherwise

+Category_name and resource must be a string
+- Returns "Category_name field must take a string" or "Resource field must take a string" otherwise

+Resource must be either plant, waypoint, tour, or learn_more
+- Returns "Invalid resource, resource must be plant, waypoint, tour, or learn_more" otherwise

 # SUCCESS RESPONSE BODY
 ```
 {